Loading…

 Our team

-The team is led by Mark Taylor, Partner, and Barbara Bento, Head of Tax Investigations and Dispute Resolutions, who are recognised experts in all areas of tax investigations and disputes.
-Mark has served in all of HMRC’s elite investigation offices, including HMRC’s Criminal Investigations & Restraint & Confiscation teams.
-The team has an outstanding success in assisting clients under criminal investigation, demonstrating that either there is insufficient evidence to provide a realistic prospect of conviction or that there are public interest factors against prosecution.
+The team is led by Mark Taylor, Partner, and Barbara Bento, Head of Tax Investigations and Dispute Resolution, who are recognised experts in all areas of tax investigations and disputes.
+Mark in particular has served in all of HMRC’s elite investigation offices, including HMRC’s Criminal Investigations & Restraint & Confiscation teams.

 Buzzacott were very professional and took the time to understand and assess my position fully and fairly.
 They took away the stress of dealing with what could have been a very unpleasant situation.
 The work they did finally resulted in a positive outcome.
 I can’t praise their professionalism highly enough.